anumolbi/waph/hackathons/hackathon3/README.md

 Your report should follow the template provided in Lecture 2 ([https://github.com/phungph-uc/waph/blob/main/README-template.md](https://github.com/phungph-uc/waph/blob/main/README-template.md)) which should include the course name and instructor, your name and email together with your headshot (150x150 pixels), and sub-sections of the assignment's overview, and each task and sub-task.

 In Part I, provide an overview of steps how you performed the attack.
 Include the video demonstration link.
-For Part II, ensure to eraborate your understanding of the vulnerabilities and detail the  preventation mechanism comprehensively.
+For Part II, ensure to elaborate your understanding of the vulnerabilities and detail the prevention mechanisms comprehensively.

 ## Submission